Jennifer Tilly: Acting career

 In 1983, Tilly had small roles and had a recurring guest role on Hill Street Blues as Gina Srignoli, a mobster's widow who becomes romantically involved with detective Henry Goldblume.
 She played Frasier Crane's seductive-but-ditzy date Candi Pearson on an episode of the fourth season of Cheers and appeared as a similar character on the eleventh season of Frasier.

-She appeared as Garry's girlfriend on It's Garry Shandling's Show, which aired on Showtime.
+She appeared as Garry's girlfriend on It's Garry Shandling's Show, which was broadcast on Showtime.
 She was also cast as a high-end prostitute on the short-lived comedy Key West, alongside Fisher Stevens.
 In 1989, she had a prominent role in the comedy Let It Ride, starring Richard Dreyfuss.
-Tilly's breakthrough film role was short but memorable appearance as a waitress who fails miserably when auditioning to be a singer in The Fabulous Baker Boys, a role that was written specially for her by Steve Kloves.
-She was nominated for an Academy Award for Best Supporting Actress for her role as Olive Neal, a hopelessly bad actress in Woody Allen's Bullets Over Broadway but she lost to her co-star Dianne Wiest.
+Tilly's breakthrough film role was as a waitress in The Fabulous Baker Boys, a role that was written specially for her by Steve Kloves.
+She was nominated for an Academy Award for Best Supporting Actress for her role as Olive Neal, a hopelessly bad actress in Woody Allen's 1994 comedy Bullets Over Broadway but she lost to her co-star Dianne Wiest.
 In 1994, she also had a small role in The Getaway with Alec Baldwin and Kim Basinger.

-Tilly starred in Bound (1996), directed by The Wachowskis, which portrays a lesbian relationship her character has with Gina Gershon.
+Tilly starred in Bound (1996), directed by the Wachowskis, which portrays a lesbian relationship her character has with alluring ex-con Corky, played by Gina Gershon.
 She played Samantha Cole in the Jim Carrey comedy Liar Liar (1997).
 In Dancing at the Blue Iguana (2000), she played a stripper and part-time dominatrix.
 She portrayed gossip columnist Louella Parsons in the Peter Bogdanovich historical drama The Cat's Meow (2001).

 She gained additional popularity around that time for her portrayal of serial killer Tiffany Valentine in several of the Child's Play horror movie series.
-The character was first introduced in the fourth installment of the franchise, Bride of Chucky (1998), and subsequently appeared in Seed of Chucky (2004), Curse of Chucky (2013), Cult of Chucky (2017), and the television series Chucky (2021).
-In Seed of Chucky, she plays a dual role, providing the voice for Tiffany and also playing an exaggerated version of herself.
+The character was first introduced in the fourth installment of the franchise, Bride of Chucky (1998), and subsequently appeared in Seed of Chucky (2004), Curse of Chucky (2013), Cult of Chucky (2017), and the television series Chucky (2021-2024).
+In Seed of Chucky and the second season of Chucky, she plays a dual role, providing the voice for Tiffany and also playing an exaggerated version of herself.
 The performance earned her nominations for the Fangoria Chainsaw Award for Best Actress and the MTV Movie Award for Best Scared-As-Shit Performance.
 She reprises the role in every subsequent appearance.